 - Alternative route between West Bexington and Osmington along the South Dorset Ridgeway 17 miles

-As few people have enough time to be able to walk it in one go, most split it between several holidays and complete the path over several years - see our short break pages for ideas about how to split the path into smaller chunks.
+As few people have enough time to be able to walk all 630 miles in one go, most split it between several holidays and complete the SWCP over several years.
+See our Short Breaks for ideas about how to split the Path into smaller chunks.

-If you are new to the Coast Path, a key tip is don’t plan to walk as far than you would normally.
+If you are new to the Coast Path, a key tip is not to plan to walk as far as you would normally.
 It is a challenging route, with in total over 115,000 feet (35,000 metres) of up and down, and it is far better to be ahead of schedule and have time to explore, than having to rush to reach your planned overnight stop.

-Beware that walking the South West Coast Path is addictive.
-Many people start off by doing day walks, or a short break and then get hooked, and come back time and again until they finish it off.
+Walking the South West Coast Path is also very addictive!
+Many people start off by doing day walks, or a short break and then get hooked, and come back time and again until they complete the entire National Trail.
 To recognise the achievement of those people who have completed the whole Path, we feature completer stories in our magazine Trailblazing.
 Please note, this space is reserved for members, who will also receive a FREE pin badge and certificate on completion.
 We do however accept sumbissions from non-members to our South West Coast Path blog and certificates and badges can be purchased for a small fee from our online shop.